microsoft/sfs-client/API.md

 All API calls are thread-safe.

 If a logging callback is set in a multi-threaded environment, and the same `SFSClient()` is reused across different threads, the same callback will be called by all usages of the class.
 So, make sure the callback itself is also thread-safe.

+## Content types

+A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`, `DeliveryOptimizationData`.
+These data types provide `noexcept` methods to interact with member data.
+They also provide comparison methods that allows one to check if an object is exactly the same as another one.
+The purpose of these comparisons is to ensure a recently-obtained piece of data is the same as another.
+As such, string comparisons of members are case-sensitive.
+If the server changes representation of internal data, the Content will no longer be considered equal.